kanekoshoyu/guilder/README.md

 ## guidelines to maintain unopinionated code
 - sync as default, async as feature.
-- abstraction only use standard libraries.
+- abstraction definition (trading.yaml) only use
+  - traits
+  - primitive data type in Rust format, no external struct
+  - custom primitive enum defined in yaml, most languages doesn't support struct within enum
+  - custom struct defined in yaml using either primitives or enum, no nesting
-- abstraction only use traits and primitive data type (no custom structs).
+- generated abstraction code only use standard libraries.
 - core only use standard and networking libraries in default.
-- any variants (e.g. dashmap, tokio) should be defined with feature.
+- any variants (e.g. dashmap, tokio, string-intern) should be defined with feature.

 ## why the name?
 **Dutch Guilder** was the currency used for 500+ years across the East India Company era for trading.
 I hope guilder trading library will be used by a lot of people for years.
 It also rhymes with **builder**.